sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 ## Get started with Cody

-If you have an existing Free, Pro, or Enterprise account, you can [install Cody for JetBrains here](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat).
+If you have an existing Free, Pro, or Enterprise account, you can [install Cody for JetBrains](https://plugins.jetbrains.com/plugin/9682-cody-ai-coding-assistant-with-autocomplete--chat).

 If you don’t yet have a Cody account, [create one for free](https://sourcegraph.com/cody).